This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 How does your diabetes affect your eating and do you find being on a diet restrictive?

-My favorite food is Arroz con pollo (chicken with rice), a very typical Spanish dish my grandma prepares lovely.
+My favorite food is arroz con pollo (chicken with rice), a typical Spanish dish that my grandma prepares beautifully.

-I never skip any meals and for snacks, which I don’t eat usually, I have yogurt and a cereal bar.
+I never skip any meals, and for snacks, which I don’t usually eat, I have yogurt and a cereal bar.

-I’ve been taught to count the carbs and use ratios (ITF in French) for each meal so I do adjust the amount of insulin each time I eat.
+I’ve been taught to count the carbs and use ratios (ITF in French) for each meal, so I adjust the amount of insulin I use each time I eat.

 I do not feel like being on a die.
 I’ve learned a lot about nutrition since my diabetes was diagnosed.
-I read the nutritional tables of products and I’ve never done that before.
-I choose better products and cook better, making sure I eat carbs, vegetables, and protein in every meal.
+I read the nutritional table of products and have never done that before.
+I choose better products and cook better, ensuring I eat carbs, vegetables, and protein in every meal.

-When people ask me about food I can or can’t eat I don’t get annoyed.
-I explain why I choose not to eat it or why I just take one and not the whole package 🙂
+When people ask me about the food I can or can’t eat, I don’t get annoyed.
+I explain why I choose not to eat it or why I just take one and not the whole package. 🙂

 Do you believe that a plant based diet can improve diabetes?
 Did you ever experiment with this?

-Yes, during the Corona lockdown I just ate at home, homemade food and it did really help.
+Yes, during the Corona lockdown, I just ate homemade food at home, and it really helped.

 Do you have a hard time eating out in a restaurant?
 And what are you thoughts on making this easier?

 Yes!
-I travel a lot because of my work and I struggle eating out.
-It really depends a lot on the person who is serving, if you ask about ingredients if they know or try to ask in the kitchen or if they choose just to answer without really thinking how that can impact your health, even when you tell them that you are T1D.
-Menus usually do not list the full list of ingredients and we are not taught how to eat properly.
+I travel a lot because of my work and struggle to eat out.
+It really depends a lot on the person who is serving.
+If you ask about ingredients, if they know or try to ask in the kitchen, or if they choose just to answer without really thinking about how that can impact your health, even when you tell them that you are T1D, they will probably not answer.
+Menus usually do not list the full list of ingredients,, and we are not taught how to eat properly.

-I think nutrition basics should be learned at school.
-We need to know what we eat and how to use ingredients in a better way.
+I think nutrition basics should be taught at school.
+We need to know what we eat and how to use ingredients more effectively.

-I do not have a preference of food, as long as it is simple and tasty.
+I do not have a preference for food, as long as it is simple and tasty.

 “T1D will adapt to your life and not your life to diabetes!”